patternfly/patternfly-react/packages/react-core/src/components/Drawer/examples/Drawer.md

 ### With focus trap

+When a [focus trap](/accessibility/product-development-guide#trapping-focus) is enabled on an element, a user will only be able to interact with the contents of that element until the focus trap is closed or deactivated.

-Use the `focusTrap` property to enable and customize a focus trap on the `<DrawerPanelContent>`.
+To enable and customize a focus trap on a drawer panel, apply the `focusTrap` property to the `<DrawerPanelContent>` component.
 Enabling a focus trap with `focusTrap.enabled` will also automatically place focus on the first focusable element when the drawer panel expands, and return focus to the previously focused element when it collapses.

 To customize which element receives focus when the drawer panel expands, use the `focusTrap.elementToFocusOnExpand` property.